Epidemiology and Clinical Research Graduate Certificate

-- Investigators with an MD or comparable clinical degree
+- Investigators or administrators overseeing clinical trials

 You Will Learn

-Earning the CertificateSuccessfully complete all four classes in this program and maintain a B or better grade average to earn a Stanford University Graduate Certificate.
+Successfully complete all four classes in this program and receive a B (3.0) or better in each course to earn a Stanford University Graduate Certificate.
+For EPI251 (formerly HRP251) and EPI206 (formerly HRP206), you must earn "credit".
 Students successfully completing graduate courses that are part of this program earn Stanford graduate credits that may be applied toward the Stanford Master of Science Degree program in Epidemiology and Clinical Research, if admitted to the graduate degree program.

 Students are encouraged to take these classes in sequence, as each class builds on the previous classes; however, we will consider students who wish to take only one class – in such cases, students may be required to demonstrate knowledge of pre-requisite material.

-To pursue a graduate certificate, prospective students must apply.
+To pursue a graduate certificate you need to apply.

-Time to Complete CertificateOn average students complete the certificate in 9 months, but students may opt for a longer period of time
+On average students complete the certificate in 9 months, but students may opt for a longer period of time